-81.1.
-The harsh reality is that there are simply insufficient resources available to cater for all the various persons who might enter South African borders requiring citizenship in order to access benefits, rights and privileges that go with it.
-The United States, Canada, Switzerland and Britain are developed countries with resources that far exceed those of South Africa, have developed strict immigration, citizenship and refugee laws in order to protect the rights of their citizens.
+- 97.1.
+The harsh reality is that the country cannot afford to grant citizenship to all migrants i who might enter South African borders in order to access benefits, rights and privileges that go with it.
+The United States, Canada, Switzerland and Britain are developed countries with resources that far exceed those of South Africa, have developed strict immigration, citizenship and refugee laws in order to protect the rights of their citizens. - 97.2.
+The Citizenship Act and Births and Deaths Registration Act must be repealed in their entirety and be included in the single legislation dealing with citizenship, immigration and refugee protection.
+This will remove contradictions in the paths towards citizenship as is the case with three pieces of legislation.